boazbk/tcs/lec_08a_restricted_models.md

 ## Context free grammars.

-If you have ever written a program, you've probably had the experience of a syntax error.
+If you have ever written a program, you've  experienced  a _syntax error_.
-You might have had also the experience of your program entering into an infinite loop.
+You might have had also the experience of your program entering into an _infinite loop_.
 What is less likely is that the compiler or interpreter entered an infinite loop when trying to figure out if your program has a syntax error.
 When a person designs a programming language, they need to come up with a function $VALID:\{0,1\}^* \rightarrow \{0,1\}$ that determines the strings that correspond to valid programs in this language.
-The compiler or interpreter computes $VALID$ to determine if there is a syntax error.
+The compiler or interpreter computes $VALID$ on the string corresponding to your source code to determine if there is a syntax error.
 To ensure that the compiler will always halt in this computation, language designers  typically _don't_ use a general Turing-complete mechanism to express the function $VALID$, but rather a restricted computational model.
 One of the most popular choices for such a model is _context free grammar_.